 - This, not that.
 This method helps you to define your brand tone, what sets you apart and what you don’t want to sound like.
-Providing these examples also helps to clarify how it’s applied when creating content.
+Providing these examples also helps to clarify how your unique voice is applied when creating content.

 - Celebrity alignment.
 Celebrity alignment is a good way to give your brand an identifiable voice.
 Think about what you want your brand to sound like and identify a celebrity with those qualities.
 For example, if you choose a comedian, you may want to sound less formal and more light-hearted.
 If you choose a more serious actor, you may want to portray a more professional tone.

 - Personification.
 What would your brand sound like if it were an actual person?
 What does a day in their life look like?
 What do they do for work and eat for breakfast?
-Personifying your brand helps to give your brand a more personal, human feel.
+Personifying your brand helps to give it a more personal, human feel.

 BRINGING IT ALL TOGETHER

-Think about how you want your brand to look on social, include a condensed style guide with examples for what you want social media posts to look like.
+Think about how you want your brand to look on social media, and include a condensed style guide with examples of what you want social media posts to look like.